“It was the season when the grapes begin to ripen...” (Num. 13:20)

 “Do you remember what Rav Tzvi Yehudah told you that day?
 How he spoke about the holy mitzvah of settling the Land of Israel and harvesting its fruits?”

 Yosef’s father was a true pioneer.
-He fully identified with the “Torah and Avodah” movement, combining the ideals of religious commitment and working the Land of Israel.
+He wholeheartedly identified with the “Torah and Avodah” movement, combining the ideals of religious commitment and working the Land of Israel.
 Up to his final days, Rav Tzvi Yehudah’s words served as the philosophical foundation and the Halakhic basis for his life’s work.